vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 Usage:

 This function renders a pods volumes section based on the arguments and rest of the charts configuration:
 First it traverses the _COMPONENT_ in `hull.config.specific.components` and adds all `mounts.secret`'s and `mounts.configmap`'s names as references to the volumes secret and configMap volumes.
 It also adds all Secrets and ConfigMaps names as references for all defined physical files which are stored under the `files/_COMPONENT_/mounts/secret` and `files/_COMPONENT_/mounts/configmap` folders.
-Then it adds all addional secret's, configMap's, emptyDir's and persistentVolumeClaim's static reference names provided as additional arguments where the name of the reference is the full object name which is being referenced.
+Then it adds all additional secret's, configMap's, emptyDir's and persistentVolumeClaim's static reference names provided as additional arguments where the name of the reference is the full object name which is being referenced.

 ### hull.vidispine.addon.library.component.pod.env